Stephen Cessna

 Biography

 Steve received his BA in chemistry and biochemistry in Colorado in 1991 and then taught middle school math and science in Lesotho in southern Africa.
-After returning to the US in 1995, getting married and moving to Indiana, Steve finished a PhD degree in Biochemistry and Molecular Biology in 2000.
-At EMU, Steve teaches courses in introductory biology, chemistry, biochemistry, botany and sustainability.
+After returning to the US in 1995, getting married and moving to Indiana, Steve finished a PhD degree in Biochemistry and Molecular Biology at Purdue University in 2000.
+At EMU, Steve teaches courses in biochemistry, environmental chemistry, organic chemistry, analytical chemistry, botany and sustainability.

-Dr. Cessna’s research interests include: Measuring terpenoid, oxidant and anti-oxidant content in plants responding to stresses and science and environmental education research
+Dr. Cessna’s research interests involve measuring terpenoid and phenolic compounds, as well as free radical oxidants and anti-oxidant in plants responding to stresses.
+He also studies science and environmental education research.

 Mission Statement